olefjaerestad/caniuse/README.md

 > Dev uses `snowpack` and `nodemon` for transpiling and serving. `express` is used for the server. `react` is used for the frontend, both through server side rendering and client side hydration.

+> Dev supports a mock mode, where the app uses local mock data instead of doing actual http calls.
+To use mock mode, run `npm run mock:generate` (this will create a `mock` folder with the data), then `npm run dev:mock`.
+Handy for developing offline.

 ## Prod
 `npm i`